 Click on the blue hyperlink to reach the page you want.

 Once upon a time, I worked in radio.
-I did some announcing, but I soon transitioned to copywriting (a.k.a. writing commercials and station promos), launching my writing career.
-My love of audio lingers, and — to let your ears taste a bit of my books — I’ve begun to record stories selected from them.
+I did some announcing, and my love of audio lingers.
+To let your ears taste a bit of my books, I record stories selected from them.
 You can listen to these here or download them for listening while driving, exercising, or simply relaxing.
-This is one of my newer projects, so please come back again to find what I’ve added to the Shall I Read You a Story? page.
+This is an active and ongoing project, so please come back to discover what I’ve added to the Shall I Read You a Story? page.